marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/LAB.md

         - Modify the source of the HTTP rule by selecting custom, and then scroll through the list to find the the security group of the load balancer, ELB-SG.
         - While you're there, you can modify the source of the SSH rule to "MyIP"
         - Save
-    - Do the same for both instances
+    - You do not need to do the same for the second instance since they are using the same security group.

 Now your load balancer should be ready, go back to it, select it and check the bottom panel - you should see both web servers in the Instances tab at the bottom, they should show "in-service" after a little while.